untitled-data-company/untitled-data-company.github.io/_posts/2024-06-27-dlt-REST-API-config-object-or-the-power-of-Python.md

 In this way the value `2` will replace the placeholder `{id}`.
 This works well for a single value, but what if we need to pass multiple values (`ids = [1, 2, 3]`) when the endpoint accepts only atomic values (`1` or `2` or `3`)?

 # Looking for a solution
-The first idea would be a feature request: when a list is passed the REST API source will use all the values of the list.
+Our first idea would be a feature request: when a list is passed the REST API source will use all the values of the list.
 Let's look into that.

 What should happen if there are two query parameters with a list of values (`id1 = [1, 2, 3]` and `id2=["a", "b", "c"]`)?